blind4reviews/rhythmic-patterns-jazz-solos/README.md

 Instructions:

-1. Download all the file to the same folder.
+1. Download all the files to the same folder
 2. Double click the run.bat
 3. Choose a style
 4. Choose a BPM tempo